Frequently Asked Questions

 - What if I want to remain in my homestay longer than my first full session, course, or rotation?

 If you follow the Homestay Agreement, your homestay is guaranteed for four weeks (28 nights).
 If you are still enrolled in your university and would like to stay in your homestay after four weeks, you may request an extension from your host.
 With the approval of the Homestay Coordinator, you may reserve your homestay by paying for the next four weeks.
-You may request extensions to remain in your homestay as long as you are enrolled in your university or program.

 - I'm planning to be away during my stay.
 What happens then?